babangsund/babangsund.com/src/blog/big_1O1.md

 > *"O of log n"*

-Logarithms in computer science, assumes a base of `2`, unlike in mathematics where it is assumed to be `10`.
+Logarithms in computer science assume a base of `2`, unlike in mathematics where it is assumed to be `10`.

-The Logarithm of a number, is the inverse of the exponent, meaning base b of x `log b(x)`, is the exponent to which `b` needs to be raised to obtain `x`.
+The Logarithm of a number is the inverse of the exponent, meaning base b of x `log b(x)`, is the exponent to which `b` needs to be raised to obtain `x`.
 For example, given `2^3 = 8`, the equivalent logarithm would be `log(8) = 3`, again assuming a base of `2`.

 A very common example of a `logarithmic` runtime, is the binary search.